 Did you know that 66% of Small to Medium Businesses (SMBs) have experienced a cyberattack in the past 12 months?
 With SMBs facing increased, targeted, and harmful cyberattacks, we wanted to provide some useful guidance on this topic.
 We are presenting a two-part series reviewing how SMBs can reduce exposure to cyberattacks through Cybersecurity Risk Management.
 In part one, Brad Sprague, Leader of Account Management at Systems Engineering, reviews practical ways to address and measure risk.

 For many businesses today, the programs and applications used to increase productivity, reduce risk, and control costs are evolving faster than adoption strategies can occur.
 When this happens, productivity may decrease, while costs and risks may increase; the exact opposite of what they are trying to accomplish.
+Companies can avoid this situation by applying a forward-looking strategy around cloud adoption and implementation at their organization.

 Updated June 2020